algorithmical-ai/automated-day-trading/docs/MAB_REJECTION_ENHANCEMENT.md

 ## Problem Statement

 The `InactiveTickersForDayTrading` table contains records of tickers that were evaluated but not traded.
-However, many records have empty `reason_not_to_enter_long` and `reason_not_to_enter_short` fields, making it difficult to understand why certain tickers were not selected for trading.
+However, many records have empty `reason_not_to_enter_long` and `reason_not_to_enter_short` fields, creating confusion about whether tickers were:

+1. **Rejected by MAB** (not selected for trading) - BAD outcome
+2. **Selected by MAB** but failed entry validation - NEEDS INVESTIGATION
+3. **Successfully traded** (should appear in ActiveTickers) - GOOD outcome

+This ambiguity makes it difficult to analyze MAB performance and debug trading issues.

 ## Solution Overview